ofisc/ofisc.co.uk/content/club/membership.md

 ## Unaccompanied Consent

-If your child is under the age of 10 years old a responsible adult will need to be inside the building for the entire session.
-At the end of the sessions a Figure Club member will ensure all children are returned to their parent before releasing them from the rink.
-If your child is able to leave the rink without supervision, please complete the Parent Consent Form to enable this to happen.
+Skaters under the age of 11 must be unaccompanied by responsible adult inside the rink for the entire session.
+From age 11 skaters can leave the rink without supervision, if their parent or guardian completes the unaccompanied consent form.

-<a class="f6 link dim br-pill ph3 pv2 mb2 dib white bg-dark-blue" href="https://airtable.com/appds0YxM7WfBSSJK/shrVomFAMpRE2MrfY">Unaccompanied Consent</a>
+<a class="f6 link dim br-pill ph3 pv2 mb2 dib white bg-dark-blue" href="https://airtable.com/appds0YxM7WfBSSJK/shrVomFAMpRE2MrfY">Unaccompanied Consent Form</a>

+Please refer to the [Unaccompanied Consent policy][unaccompanied] for further details.

 ## Own Skates